Autodesk/synthesis/fission/README.md

 ### Unit Testing

 We use a combination of Vitest and Playwright for running our unit tests.
-A number of the unit tests rely on the asset pack data and may timeout due to download speeds.
-By default, the unit test command uses a chromium browser.
+A number of the unit tests rely on the asset pack data and may time out due to download speeds.
+By default, the unit test command uses a Chromium browser.

 ```bash
 npm run test